Our Funds / ETF/Index Funds

 What is a Nifty 50 ETF?

-Nifty 50 index ETFs are relatively less vulnerable to the risk of errors or bias, as they replicate the Nifty 50 index.
-However, as they invest in already established companies, with fewer growth opportunities, the returns may be relatively less.
+Since Nifty 50 ETFs passively track the index, they are less vulnerable to errors or bias.
+However, as they primarily invest in established companies with limited growth potential, the returns may be modest compared to other funds.

 Investors adopting a passive investment strategy may prefer Bandhan Nifty 50 ETF; it may have lower expense ratios, allows for risk management through diversification and give investors access to many stocks across industries.
-However, Nifty 50 ETFs are not a liquid investment, which may hinder transactions.
+However, Nifty 50 ETFs are not a liquid investment.

 • Min Investment Directly with Fund